Mogao Grottoes

 Dunhuang Manuscripts

 Among the Dunhuang Manuscripts, some are in non-Han Chinese characters.
-Of the Han Chinese texts, roughly 10 % are secular in nature, distributed between private documents and official records.
+Of the Han Chinese texts, roughly 10 % are secular, distributed between private documents and official records.
 Collectively, they offer invaluable insights into ancient Chinese and Central Asian history, geography, politics, religion, literature, art, science and technology.
 There are also embroidered images and silk prints among the 40,000 documents that make up this amazing library.

 Misfortune of Mogao Grottoes

-Still, they were surely not removed from China out of such lofty considerations, so their disappearance is still perceived by the Chinese people as an act of theft against China's cultural heritage.
+Still, they were surely not removed from China out of such lofty considerations, so the Chinese people still perceive their disappearance as an act of theft against China's cultural heritage.

 Religious-cultural Riches